Mangkunegara I: War against the Dutch East India Company

-When Prince Mangkubumi declared that he join the army with Said, he chose to guerrilla against the Dutch Company in the jungle in Jogjakarta.
-Said married to Ray.
-Kusumapatahati, the daughter of Kyai Kasan Nuriman.
-Then, at the age of 22, married again for the second time with Raden Ayu Inten (Kangjeng Ratu Bandara), the daughter of Prince Mangkubumi.
-When Said separated his army from Raden Mas Garendi, and built a headquarters in Panambangan, then declared himself as Price Mangkunegara I. Not long after his declaration, his throne was struck by lightning.
+When Prince Mangkubumi declared that he join the army with Said, he chose to guerrilla against the Dutch Company in the jungle in Yogyakarta.

+He married to Raden Ayu Kusumapatahati, the daughter of a clerics, Kyai Kasan Nur Iman.
+Then, at the age of 22, married again for the second time with Raden Ajeng Inten, a daughter of Prince Mangkubumi by his primary consort.
+When Said separated his army from Raden Mas Garendi, and built a headquarters in Panambangan, then declared himself as Prince Mangkunegara I. Not long after his declaration, his throne was struck by lightning.
 This means that Said cannot be the king or act like the king in the palace.

 When the news of the death of Pakubuwono II heard, Said met Prince Mangkubumi and asked his parent-in-law to declare himself as a king of Mataram before the coronation of the son of Pakuwubono II.
 Prince Mangkubumi declared himself as "Sultan Hamengkubuwono", and Said was promoted to become the warlord.
-His wife, Raden Ayu Inten, changed her name to "Kanjeng Ratu Bandara".
+As a Yogyakarta princess, his wife, Raden Ayu Inten, was promoted to Gusti Kanjeng Ratu Bendara.
 But of course, the reign of Mangkubumi wasn't approved by the Dutch East India Company.

 So many events happened after fighting against the Dutch Company, Prince Mangkubumi and Prince Mangkunegara had a conflict about politics.
 Said had to fight the Dutch East India Company alone.
 And finally, Mataram was divided into two by the Treaty of Giyanti on 13 February 1755.
 This treaty was rejected by Said because it could ruin the unity of the Mataram people.
 Over the 16 years, Said fought 250 battles against the Dutch Company.
 From that, the Dutches called Said "The Soul Reaper" because he is the nightmare of his enemies.
 Said greatness in war strategy was not just praised by his followers but also feared by his enemies.
 Even the Dutch governor of East Java, Baron van Hohendorff, admitted Said's brilliance in war.

+His political alliance with Hamengkubuwono I turned into rivalry, after Salatiga Treaty in 1757.
+The conflict heighten when the Crown Prince of Yogyakarta failed got Gusti Kanjeng Ratu Alit, eldest daughter of Pakubuwana III's hands in marriage as she wed Kanjeng Pangeran Harya Prabuhamijaya, Mangkunegara I's eldest son born to Raden Ayu Kusumapatahati in 1362.
+This was seen as a humiliation to Yogyakarta, which resulting to Ratu Bendara's returned to Yogyakarta and sue him in divorce.

+Family

+According to Babad Panambangan (1918), his three concubines: Bok Ajêng Kasiyah, Bok Ajêng Tambiyah, and Bok Ajêng Amiyah were carried off by his servant, Ngabei Matangrasa.
+His children were listed below.